Myth #1:

 Oral appliances cause teeth loosening.

 Teeth loosening clearly can be an issue in the long-term wearing of an oral appliance.
-Basically, the dentition is what is preventing the mandible from retruding and holding the base of the tongue in a forward position.
+Basically, the dentition is what prevents the mandible from retruding and holding the base of the tongue in a forward position.
 We carefully examine the patients at their initial evaluation.
 As periodontists, training is devoted to the maintenance of this support apparatus of the tooth.
 Therefore, we are acutely aware of this possible risk.
 In isolated cases, splinting of teeth may be necessary to prevent loosening.
 We monitor these patients during active treatment and annually to avoid any significant issues related to tooth loosening.
 To date, we have not found any significant problems related to this issue.

 Myth #3: